opendevstack/ods-project-quickstarters/boilerplates/ds-ml-service/files/README.md

 expects a pandas dataframe with the column names corresponding to the feature names.
 The predict endpoint takes the json request, converts it into a pandas dataframe (for simplicity, even if it contains only one row) and executes **prep_and_predict**.
+- **source_features**, specifying the name that are used a input for the model.
+This features include really the source columns from which also more complicated features are derived within the model boundaries
+- **target_variable**, name of the variable that should be used as target for a possible supervised approach

 Make sure your specified all dependencies in the requirements.txt